Skip to Main Content

 The net price of a college education is increasing, which usually translates into more student loans.
 “Federal and state support of postsecondary education has been slowing or even decreasing, shifting the burden of paying for college from the government to the families,” says Mark Kantrowitz, student loan expert.

-Additionally, more jobs require education beyond a bachelor’s degree, putting pressure on students to take on even higher levels of debt to meet hiring demands.
-Some students get an undergraduate degree with thousands of dollars in student loan debt only to go straight into a master’s program, regardless of their financial situation.
+By 2031, 66 percent of new jobs in the market will require a bachelor’s degree, according to The Future of Good Jobs study by the Georgetown University Center on Education and the Workforce.
+This places even more pressure on graduating high school students to pursue higher education.
+Some students get an undergraduate degree with thousands of dollars in student loan debt only to go straight into a master’s program.

 Kantrowitz advises students to consider whether the cost of an advanced degree is worth it compared to their anticipated income.